-Centre on Household Assests and Savings Management (CHASM) and the Financial Health Exchange, part of Toynbee Hall is hosted the 2017 Savings and Debt Summit at The University of Birmingham on Wednesday 15th November.
+The Centre on Household Assests and Savings Management (CHASM) and the Financial Health Exchange, part of Toynbee Hall, are hosting the 2017 Savings and Debt Summit at The University of Birmingham on Wednesday 15th November.

 This summit, following on from our successful Savings Summit in May 2016 will look at developing further the themes explored there, including:

 - failures of the market to recognise and support existing savings behaviour;

 - the challenges of developing savings when on lower income;

 - how a user-led approach might influence savings product design to maximise the benefit of every £1 saved;